Skip to content skip to primary navi skip to secondary navi skip to meta navi search

 Symptoms

-In most cases the first clinical sign of Hodgkin lymphoma is a rubber-like painless swelling of the lymph nodes.
-The lymph nodes of the throat are affected most frequently (in approx. 70% of cases) and, more rarely though, the lymph nodes above the collarbone, the lymph nodes in the axilla or in the groin.
+In most cases the first clinical sign of Hodgkin lymphoma is a painless, rubber-like swelling of the lymph nodes.
+It typically appears on the neck (in approx. 70% of cases) and, more rarely though, the lymph nodes above the collarbone, in the armpits or in the groin region may be affected.

-About one third of affected patients present with unspecific, general symptoms like a decrease in general performance, tiredness, weakness and strong itching all over.
+About one third of affected patients show unspecific common symptoms like a decreased general performance, tiredness, weakness and strong itching all over the body.

-Special attention should be paid to the presence or absence of so-called B-symptoms in the case history.
-B-symptoms are stage-defining factors and therefore directly related to the choice of therapy.
+In the diagnosis of the disease, special attention should be paid to the presence or absence of the so-called Bsymptoms.
+They are considered as stage-defining factors and are therefore directly related to the choice of therapy.

 B-symptoms include:

-• Fever of over 38 degrees Celsius with changing course and unknown origin.
+• Fever of over 38°C with changing course and unknown origin.

-Due to the increase of tumor cells in the lymph nodes, the balance of the immune system is disturbed and weakened.
-This may lead to an accumulation of bacterial, viral or fungal infections.
-If the disease has spread outside the lymph nodes to other organs like bones or liver, this can cause further symptoms and complaints.
-If bones are affected, bone pain and frequent fractures are typical signs.
-If the bone marrow is infiltrated, this may lead to changes in the blood count.
-If the liver is affected, it may be enlarged and cause a feeling of pressure in the upper abdomen as well as changes in the blood count (liver and bile values).
+The increasing number of tumor cells in the lymph nodes disturbs and weakens the balance of the immune system.
+This may lead to frequent bacterial, viral or fungal infections.
+If the disease has spread outside the lymph nodes to other organs like bones or liver, this may cause further symptoms and complaints.
+If bones are affected, pain in the bones and frequent fractures are typical signs.
+A bone marrow infiltration may lead to changes in the blood count.
+The liver may become enlarged if it is involved, causing pressure or pain in the upper abdomen and changes in the hepatic and biliary laboratory parameters.